bezokurepo/models/Scottish Gaelic/Grammar Checker/README.md

 4. **requirements_openvino.txt** - The libraries needed to run the model
 5. **openvino_dependency_parser_with_grammar.py** - This is the model runner that brings all the files together
 6. **grammar_checker.py** - This is similar to a library, for example lke numpy
+7. ***morphology_table.pkl*** - These are used for suggestions

-Once the six files are downloaded on to the desktop (if the openvino_dependency_parser.py file is in the directory, it can remain), follow these steps before running the model:
+Once the seven files are downloaded on to the desktop (if the openvino_dependency_parser.py file is in the directory, it can also remain), follow these steps before running the model:

 Open Terminal
 ```bash